SpencerLeBard/Keepr/Readme.md

 ### Pretty much done:

 - All deletes require confirmation
-- Keeps created by that user (only logged in user works) only gets keeps after get request?
+- See keeps created by that user in profile (only logged in user works) only gets keeps after get request?
 - in vault page if user is creator they can remove keep from vault
-- private vaults - request fails if private (fires on mounted)
+- profile has private vaults - request fails if private (fires on mounted)

 X - All API Tests pass